 If some fluoride is good, why isn't more fluoride better?
 As with most medications, including vitamins and mineral supplements, too much can be harmful.
 Most kids get the right amount of fluoride through a combination of fluoridated toothpaste and fluoridated water or supplements.

-Recently, the National Research Council found naturally occurring fluoride levels that exceeded the optimal levels used in community fluoridation programs (0.7 to 1.2 ppm), putting kids under 8 years old at risk for severe enamel fluorosis.
-The CDC recommends that in communities where natural fluoride levels are greater than 2 ppm, parents should give kids water from other sources.
+Recently, the National Research Council found that some naturally occurring fluoride levels exceeded the optimal levels used in community fluoridation programs, putting kids under 8 years old at risk for severe enamel fluorosis.
+The CDC recommends that in communities where natural fluoride levels are high, parents should give kids water from other sources.

 The ADA also recognizes that infants need less fluoride than older kids and adults.
 Some infants may be getting too much fluoride in the water used to reconstitute infant formula.
 If you're concerned that your infant may be getting too much fluoride, talk with your doctor or dentist, who may recommend ready-to-feed formula or formula reconstituted with fluoride-free or low-fluoride water.

-Very rarely, fluoride toxicity can occur when large amounts of fluoride are ingested during a short period of time.
+Very rarely, fluoride poisoning can happen if large amounts of fluoride are ingested during a short period of time.
 Kids under age 6 account for more than 80% of reports of suspected overingestion.
-Although outcomes are generally not serious, fluoride toxicity sends several hundred children to emergency rooms each year.
+Although this is generally not serious, fluoride poisoning sends several hundred children to emergency rooms each year.

 Be sure to keep toothpaste, supplements, mouth rinses, and other fluoride-containing products out of kids' reach or in a locked cabinet.
-You should also supervise your young child's toothbrushing sessions to prevent swallowing of toothpaste or other fluoridated products.
+Also, supervise young kids when they brush their teeth to prevent swallowing of toothpaste or other fluoridated products.

 If you have any questions about your water's fluoride content, the fluoridated products your child uses, or whether your child is receiving too much or too little fluoride, talk to your doctor or dentist.